johnfelixespinosa/sinatra_portfolio_project/README.md

 # Development Timeline
   ##### Started June 21,2018
+  ##### June 25 -
+    * User account creation completed
+    * Users can create classes that get added to their schedule
+    * Classes can be deleted

 # License
   This project is being created open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).